iocage/iocage/doc/source/index.rst

 iocage - A FreeBSD Jail Manager
 ===============================

-iocage is a zero dependency drop in jail/container manager, combining some of the best features and technologies the FreeBSD operating system has to offer.
+iocage is a jail/container manager written in Python, combining some of the best features and technologies the FreeBSD operating system has to offer.
 It is geared for ease of use with a simplistic and easy to learn command syntax.